Taxonomy

 Subfamily: Melanoplinae

 Tribe: PodisminiSynonym: Podisma glacialis variegata, Podisma variegata Comments: One of four species in this genus that occur in North America (Cigliano et al., 2016) and the only one that has been recorded in North CarolinaSpecies Status: Treated by some (e.g., BugGuide) as a subspecies of Booneacris glacialis.
 Cigliano et al. (2016), however, treat it as a full species.
 In the mountains of northern Virginia, both forms occur at the same sites and appear to occupy the same habitats (Caudell and Allard, 1936).
-Since they also appear to maintain distinctly different morphological features -- although not necessarily the differences in coloration described by Scudder and Blatchley -- it seems reasonable to us to treat them as separate species (although that was not done by Caudell and Allard themselves).
+Since they also appear to maintain distinctly different morphological features -- although not necessarily the differences in coloration described by Scudder and Blatchley -- it seems reasonable to treat them as separate species (although that was not done by Caudell and Allard themselves).
 In any case, all the specimens we have examined appear to be variegata, which is supported by the work of previous authors.

 Identification